demirantay/notebook/syllabus-compsci.md

 # CompSci Syllabus

+---

-> Remember whenever you finish a subject gather your understandings and explain each component with the feynman technique.
-After doing that proof check your understanding of each compoenet by step by step on the IRC and finally ask if there are any components of the subject you have missed.
+> **Remember whenever you finish a subject gather your understandings and explain each component with the feynman technique.**

+---

 The syllabus is divided into sections.
 The first section is the basic theorotical resources that every software engineer should know.
 The following sections are my own preferred choosings (each section is divided with hr lines).

 Best resources:
  - For [finding the books](http://freecomputerbooks.com/)
  - For [finding tutorials](https://github.com/danistefanovic/build-your-own-x#build-your-own-web-server)

-- [ ] Start contributing to Remote Companies Open Source projects
+Remember:
 - [ ] Think of this as Duolingo tree, you can reset them all and re-do them with more advanced notes.
 You are never done.

 ## Section 1

 Fundemental Computer Science Cirriculum

+### Pre-Requisites

+- [ ] Math: Finish Everything in Khan Academy
+- [ ] Physics: Finish Everything in Khan Academy
+- [ ] Electrical Engineering: Finish Everytihing in Khan Academy

 ### Programming